AceDataCloud/MidjourneyAPI/README.md

 ![](https://cdn.acedata.cloud/4g6r09.png)

-As can be seen, for the previous image in the upper right corner, we have again obtained four similar photos.
+As we can see, for the previous image in the upper right corner, we have again obtained four similar photos.

-At this point, we can select one of them for a refined enlargement operation.
-For example, if we choose the fourth one, we can pass `action` as `upscale4` and use `image_id` to pass the current image's ID again.
+At this point, we can select one of them for a detailed enlargement operation.
+For example, if we choose the fourth one, we can pass `action` as `upscale4`, and then pass the current image's ID again using `image_id`.

 ![](https://cdn.acedata.cloud/jk9ohl.png)